 What I was looking for

-For years I have been searching for a ski that likes to run fast and charge hard like a traditional race ski but handles as well anywhere on the mountain and in varying conditions.
-After Covid made it nearly impossible last season to demo options, my goal was to find stability and grip at speed and an edge so dependable I can place bets on them.
-I was looking for a ski that would not only handle skiing fast but also perform better while doing it and handle my local PNW conditions and snowpack which often includes heavy and harder snow.
+For years I have been searching for a pair of skis that likes to run fast and charge hard like a traditional race ski but handles as well anywhere in the resort and in varying conditions.
+After Covid made it nearly impossible to demo different types of skis, my goal was to find stability and grip at speed and an edge so dependable I can place bets on them.
+I was looking for the right skis that would not only handle skiing fast but also perform better while doing it and handle my local PNW conditions and snowpack which often includes heavy and harder snow.

 Why I choose this gear